How to Read Nutrition Labels Without the Headache

 Spot hidden sugars

 Sugar hides under thirty different names: dextrose, maltodextrine, glucose-fructose syrup, invert sugar, fruit juice concentrate...
 If the "of which sugars" line exceeds 10g per 100g in a product that isn't a fruit or dessert, be wary.
-A tomato sauce with 12g of sugar per 100g is 3 cubes of sugar per serving.
+A tomato sauce with 12g of sugar per 100g is 3 sugar cubes per serving.

 5